-Commendation (2:2-3).
 Then Jesus affirms their persistent good works and their efforts in the witness of His kingdom.
-He honours their devotion to him amidst the seductive, immoral city.
+He honours their devotion to him in the midst of this seductive, immoral city.
 He praises them for enduring the suffering and yet remaining faithful to him.

 Moreover, Jesus commends their keen discernment and scrutiny of people who claim to be sent of him but are not.
 This is significant because when the apostle Paul greeted the elders of this church 40 years earlier, he warned that “after my departure, savage wolves will come in among you… even from among you men will rise up, speaking misleading things, trying to draw away disciples after themselves.”
 (Acts 20:29-30) The testing of what is true and who is genuine has evidently become a value for this church – and Jesus applauds this.

-Jesus commends the Ephesian church for their character of steadfastness, endurance and pursuit of the truth.
+Jesus also commends the Ephesian church for their character displaying steadfastness, endurance and pursuit of the truth.

-Condemnation (2:4).
 However, we see in this letter that although they keep on doing the right things, they have lost their first love.
 Initially, this community’s good works, witnessing and gatherings sprung from hearts set ablaze with newfound love.
 But now it was a duty, merely (good) habits.
-They did the right things like before, said all the right things like before, but their hearts had grown cold.
+They did and said the right things like before, but their hearts had grown cold.

 You only have one heart from which you live.
 When you’re in love everyone notices; your joyful heart gives you a joyful attitude which breeds joyful actions, bringing joy to others.
 But when love wanes because of disillusionment or disappointment, one’s attitude becomes apathetic or bitter, producing actions bound by duty or dread, resulting in dead works which do not give life.
 Just as joy over one thing overflows to all of life, so also disillusionment dulls all of life.
 That’s why the teacher warns us to “Watch over your heart with all diligence, for from it flows the springs of life.”
 (Proverbs 4:23)